agradecido/laravel-sail-starter-kit/README.md

 # Laravel 10 with Sail from scratch

 ## Quick setup
+Alternatively, you can clone this repository to save some of the work ;)

 ### Prerequisites
 Ensure that [PHP Composer](https://getcomposer.org) is installed on your system.
 If it's not, [install it following these instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-**macos**).